luca-morreale/nscript/README.md

 the author (well, the present author, Stefano Sanfilippo - Enrique Campos should be reachable at the email address at the bottom of this file).

+The new icon set is taken from GNOME 3 icons, released under GPL.

 nscript-1.0
 ===========